Rumbidzai Savanhu on becoming an illustrator & how her Zimbabwean heritage influences her use of colour

 "Sometimes I have doubts and worries about the path I'm taking or about where I fit in the industry, and Damian has been there to help me navigate this industry and offer me resources and examples that can guide me in the direction that is best for me," she explains.
 "It's great having someone on your side in an industry that can sometimes feel lonely."

-One of the dream commissions Damian has helped her achieve is working for the magazine Little White Lies.
+Being mentored by Damian has been a huge help to Rumbidzai, although before they knew each other her work had already grabbed the attention of Little White Lies magazine.
 "During university, we were set a module on our future plans after graduation, and I remember that I had written that I wanted to have my work in Little White Lies magazine, "Rumbidzai explains.
 "It was a far-off hope that I didn't know would be achievable or take some time, so to have it be my first ever professional commission was amazing.

 "Everyone there has been super kind, and they are passionate about film.
 I love playing around with the briefs for magazines and experimenting with different ways of drawing everything from portraiture to maps to complex pattern work.
 Every piece I've done for them, I've loved.
 Friends send me photos of a magazine they buy and take photos of my work, and I get so excited."